What Are the Benefits of Online Learning?

 Who Are Online Learners?

-A 2011 Survey of Online Learning reveals that the number of students taking at least one online course is now more than six million.
-Now, nearly one-third of all students in higher education are taking at least one online course.
+A 2011 Survey of Online Learning revealed that the number of students taking at least one online course was more than six million.
+A 2013 survey revealed a 6.1 % growth rate representing over 400,000 additional students taking at least one online course (7.1 million higher education students are taking at least one online course).

 Education Today recently compiled data on the demographics of online learners.
 The majority are undergraduates (82%); 14% are graduate students and 4% are "other," i.e., certificate and other programs.